 As we move consumption away from the more expensive (peak) times of the day, we can help Ontario reduce its peak demand.
-TOU prices are set by the Ontario Energy Board (OEB) and are adjusted every six months – for the winter and summer periods, or November 1st to April 30th, and May 1st to October 31st, respectively.
-Brantford Power customers have been charged TOU prices since November 1, 2011.
+TOU prices are set by the Ontario Energy Board (OEB) and are adjusted every six months – for the winter and summer periods, or November 1 to April 30 and May 1 to October 31, respectively.
+GrandBridge Energy (formerly Brantford Power) customers have been charged TOU prices since November 1, 2011.
 TOU pricing rewards you for using electricity during low-demand periods whenever possible.

 Smart Meters 101

 Smart meters automatically record your electricity use every hour and what time of day it’s used.
-This reading is sent to Brantford Power every day through a wireless connection.
+This reading is sent to GrandBridge Energy (formerly Brantford Power) every day through a wireless connection.
 Your electricity bills reflect the readings taken by your smart meter over the previous period so your bills are always up-to-date as possible.

 Will I be able to see the Time-Of-Use prices or my hourly consumption data on my meter?